 - (b) Technical/technological barriers: DNV confirms that, as argued in the PDD, there are no significant technical/technological barriers.
 All the technologies involved in both scenarios are available in the market, and have been used effectively in Brazil. - (c) Prevailing business practice barriers: From 2001 until 2005, thermal generation inside the isolated system has increased.
 It is clearly demonstrated that the prevailing practice in terms of energy generation in Rondônia is predominantly thermal and consequently, the trend in the region is construction of units using fossil fuels, instead of hydro units.
-The installed capacity from thermal plants is still much higher than the number of hydropower plants.
+The installed capacity from thermal plants has 7 facilities with generation of 1,729 GWh in 2005 compared with 6 hydro facilities with generation of 899 GWh in 2005 /6/.
 Thus thermal power plants can be regarded as the prevailing practise.